Introduction To Generative Models

 Great!
 So, just train a neural network to learn \(p_\text{data},\) right?
 Well... it's not so easy.

-Diffusion models sidestep this issue by not trying to model \(p_\text{data}\) directly, but an intermediate quantity which allows us to recover \(p_\text{data}\) at a reasonable accuracy once learned.
+Diffusion models sidestep this issue by not trying to model \(p_\text{data}\) directly, but an intermediate quantity which can be used to recover \(p_\text{data}\) at a reasonable accuracy once learned.

 What is a Loss Function?